 So in many ways, these non-traded REITs are more like direct real estate investments (with high fees to finalize a transaction) and less like traded REITs.
 They are worse than direct real estate investments because you are not in control of the properties.
 The returns are impacted by numerous things such as the economy (think of the Great Recession), demographics (where are the properties located), and other market conditions.

 How do they convince anyone to buy this stuff?

 So why would anyone go with this form of investment?
 Well, the only positive I can see is that it is a way to reduce or eliminate tax while obtaining a real estate investment return.
 You can take your distributions from the non-traded REIT and tax defer it at a capital gains rate.
 So instead of paying an ordinary income tax rate (which for high earners can be upwards of 40%), you pay the capitals gains rate of approximately 15%.

 So back to the spiel

-We already heard how the broker may convince us to buy the non-traded REIT above, but what they don't tell you is:
+We already heard how the broker might convince us to buy the non-traded REIT above, but what they don't tell you is:

-And don’t worry, there will always be money to pay you distributions.
-We will get what we can in rental income (let’s say $5,000) and we will just get more investors or borrow some money from the bank on the equity of our properties for the other $2,000 we owe you (total of $7,000 annual pay out that was guaranteed when joining the investment.).
+And don't worry, there will always be money to pay for your distributions.
+We will get what we can in rental income (let's say $5,000), and we will just get more investors or borrow some money from the bank on the equity of our properties for the other $2,000 we owe you (total of $7,000 annual payout that was guaranteed when joining the investment.).

 Wow!
-So this is some serious Bull $### and the fact that a friend's family is involved in one makes it frustrating.
-The difficult part is that I do not see an easy way out for them.
-It is like a bad marriage, if you are already married, breaking up is hard to do.
+So this is some serious Bull $###, and the fact that a friend's family is involved in one makes it frustrating.
+The tricky part is that I do not see an easy way out for them.
+It is like a bad marriage; if you are already married, breaking up is hard to do.
 So I suspect they may have to ride this non-traded REIT trip out until it is done.

 One thing they should seriously consider doing is firing their financial advisor.
 How much money have they already put in his/her pocket?
 What other bad investment suggestions are they making?